mpaglia0/Iudas/README.md

 ### Back-To-Top button

 This feature has been removed since ver.
-2.0 of **Z** that now uses a more comfortable fixed-top menu bar.
+2.0 of **Z** since now a more comfortable fixed-top menu bar is used.

 ### Code highlights